enginyoyen/ansible-best-practises/README.md

         postgresql.yml        # playbook for postgresql tier

     roles/
-        roles_requirements.yml# All the infromation about the roles external              # All the roles that are in git or ansible galaxy
+        roles_requirements.yml# All the information about the roles external              # All the roles that are in git or ansible galaxy
                               # Roles that are in roles_requirements.yml file will be downloaded into this directory
         internal              # All the roles that are not public